cudmore/treadmill/docs/docs/index.md

 See the [images](images.md) page and the [treadmill section](parts.md#treadmill) of the parts list.

-Finding the building blocks for hardware can be time-consuming and frustrating.
+Building the treamill is easy but finding the pieces to build with can be time-consuming and frustrating.
 A good starting point is to use **Actobotics** parts from [ServoCity][13] or [Sparkfun][14].
 In particular, [ServoCity][15], has made a useful set of visual guides and project ideas that are really helpful in designing hardware components.
 Structural components include: frames, rods, bearings, clamps, and motor mounts.

 ## Upload code to the Arduino

+The source code for the Arduino can be found in [/arduino/src/treadmill.cpp][4].

 ###  Required libraries

-You want to use these non-blocking libraries otherwise your code will not perform well.
-If you don't use these libraries then code to turn the stepper motor will block other code like reading the rotary encoder.
+Non-blocking Arduino libraries need to be used, otherwise the system will not perform well.
+Without non-blocking libraries, the code to turn the stepper motor will block other code like reading the rotary encoder and vica versa.
+Using these non-blocking libraries ensures that (but do not gaurantee) the stepper motor movement does not stutter and all the rotary encoder positions are logged.

 - [AccelStepper][16] library to control stepper motor
 - Rotary encoder library from [PJRC][17]

 ###  Arduino IDE

-The source code for the Arduino can be found in [/arduino/src/treadmill.cpp][4].

-Use the standard Arduino IDE to upload treadmill.cpp to your Arduino.
-Make sure you have the required Arduino libraries installed.
-Also be sure you understand how to activate addition [low level interrupts](index.md#lowlevelinterrupts) if using an Arduino Uno.
+Use the standard [Arduino IDE][arduinoide] to upload [treadmill.cpp][4] to an Arduino.
+Make sure the required Arduino libraries are installed.
+Be sure to activate additional [low level interrupts](index.md#lowlevelinterrupts) if using an Arduino Uno.

 ### Platformio

-If you prefer you can use [Platformio][5] to do everything from a command line.
-This has the distinct advantage that you can compile and upload code from a headless computer including a Raspberry Pi or any system running Linux.
+Code can also be uploaded to an Arduino using [PlatformIo][5].
+This has the distinct advantage that code can be compiled and uploaded from the command line on a headless computer including a Raspberry Pi.
+Please see this blog post to Install PlatformIO, compile code and upload it to an Arduino.

-Install platformio

-    pip install platformio

-Initialize a Platformio project and specify compilation for Arduino Uno

-	platformio init --board uno # arduino uno

-Put treadmill.cpp into platformio /src/ folder

-Tweek platformio.ini

-    [env:uno]
-    platform = atmelavr
-    framework = arduino
-    board = uno
-    build_flags = -D _expose_interrupts_ #creates compiler directive

-Compile and upload code

-    platformio run #compile arduino code
-    platformio run --target upload #compile and upload platformio run --target clean #clean project

-Open a serial port with platformio

-    platformio serialports monitor -p /dev/ttyUSB0 -b 115200 #a serial port monitor

-Specify the correct serial port

-    #serialStr = '/dev/tty.usbmodem618661' #teensy at work
-    #serialStr = '/dev/tty.usbmodem618661' #teensy?
-    #serialStr = '/dev/ttyUSB0' #hand soldered arduino micro (home debian)
-    #serialStr = '/dev/tty.usbserial-A50285BI' # hand soldered at work
-    serialStr = '/dev/ttyACM0' #uno

 <a name="lowlevelinterrupts"></a>
 ### Low Level Interrupts

-The Arduino Uno only comes with two pins (2 and 3) capable of low-level interrupts and more pins need to be broken out.
-We need two low level interrupts for the Rotary Encoder, another for a TTL trigger and another for TTL pulses coming from a frame clock.
+The Arduino Uno only comes with two pins (2 and 3) capable of low-level interrupts and more pins need to be enabled.
+Two low level interrupts are needed for the Rotary Encoder, another for a GPIO trigger, and another for GPIO pulses coming from a frame clock.
 See [Pin-change interrupts][25] for information on exposing additional pins as low-level interrupts.

-We have included a compiler directive `_expose_interrupts_` in treadmill.cpp that if activated will run code to expose additional interrupts.
+We have included a compiler directive `_expose_interrupts_` in the [treadmill.cpp][4] Arduino code that, if activated, will run code to expose the needed interrupts on an Arduino Uno.

-- If using platformio this is taken care of in the [env] section of platformio.ini
+- If using PlatformIO, this is taken care of in the [env] section of platformio.ini
 - If using the arduino IDE, `define _expose_interrupts_ = 1` must be included in [treadmill.cpp][4]

 ```